Rachel Dyer: Modern views

-Contemporary scholars of John Neal's novels widely consider Rachel Dyer to be his most successful, though it is as obscure to the modern reader as his other books.
+Contemporary scholars of John Neal's novels widely consider Rachel Dyer to be his most successful.
+It is his most famous, yet it is as obscure to the modern reader as his other books.
 Biographer Donald A. Sears specifically points to the novel's depth of characterization, skilled phonetic transcription of regional accents, and experiments with dialogue.
 Both he and Fleischmann claim that the work fulfilled the literary nationalist call of the "Unpublished Preface" better than any other by Neal.
 Biographer Benjamin Lease feels that, while Hawthorne and Herman Melville used the same themes years later to produce better novels, "in 1828, Rachel Dyer stands alone".
+Lease and Lang compared it to the 1953 play The Crucible, claiming Neal's work matched the play in dramatic effect, but surpassed it in sophistication.

 When praising Rachel Dyer, many scholars focus on the story's construction.
-Compared to Neal's earlier novels, Alexander Cowie celebrated that "Neal for once abandoned his literary monkeyshines", Fleischmann calls it "carefully controlled", Lease says it was "far more concentrated in effect", Sears says it was "written with better control", Hans-Joachim Lang claims it has "more concentrated power", and Seelye writes in the introduction to the 1964 republication that the story has more "control and warmth".
+Compared to Neal's earlier novels, Alexander Cowie celebrated that "Neal for once abandoned his literary monkeyshines", Fleischmann calls it "carefully controlled", Lease says it was "far more concentrated in effect", Sears says it was "written with better control", Lang claims it has "more concentrated power", and Seelye writes in the introduction to the 1964 republication that the story has more "control and warmth".
 Lease, however, tempers his praise of the novel's powerful and well-constructed elements, critiquing the more excessive parts of the novel, particularly the courtroom scenes, "where the lawyer in Neal gets somewhat the better of the novelist."
 Irving T. Richards goes further, claiming that Rachel Dyer suffers from "absurd extravagances" that are "especially obnoxious" given the grave chapter of American history it represents.
 He feels that the strength of the story's construction comes more from the absence of wandering excesses than the presence of a unified theme.
 Whereas most scholars posit that Neal subdued his natural expansive tendencies in order to write Rachel Dyer, Maya Merlob argues that his more erratic works represent as much an intentionally chosen model as this novel does.